Moose Permit FAQ

 Q. Is there any certain number of bonus points that will guarantee me a permit?

 A. No. Your bonus points accumulate until you are drawn (as long as you apply yearly), and each point puts your name into the drawing an extra time (in addition to your chances purchased), so your odds increase as your bonus points accumulate.
+However Maine residents that are 65 years of age or older with 30 bonus points are guaranteed a permit.

 Q. Can I transfer my permit to someone else if I can't use it?